-- Investment in new and enhanced infrastructure to ensure walkability and bikability. - Adoption of regulatory and economic development tools that will support the growth of commercial activity in this area of town. - Continue to encourage mixed-use development including commercial, civic, and residential uses. - Signage and landscaping at either end of this area should communicate to travelers that they are entering the center of town. - Renewable energy systems, especially rooftop arrays, should be encouraged by regulatory and nonregulatory initiatives.
+- Investment in new and enhanced infrastructure to ensure walkability and bikability. - Adoption of regulatory and economic development tools that will support the growth of commercial activity in this area of town. - Continue to encourage mixed use development including commercial, civic, and residential uses. - Signage and landscaping at either end of this area should communicate to travelers that they are entering the center of town. - Renewable energy systems, especially rooftop arrays, should be encouraged by regulatory and nonregulatory initiatives.

-on NH 111A and Main Street.
-The village green, town offices, library, local schools, churches, historical society, and small businesses are located within this mixeduse area of town.
-Some parcels within the town center have recently been rezoned for mixeduse development that could include a combination of retail and residential uses.
-The mixeduse overlay district is intended to accommodate traditional, pedestrian friendly mixed-use development including multiuse buildings with commercial on the first floor and residential on the second floor, providing increased and varied housing types, and increasing businesses opportunities.
+Pelham's town center is located on NH 111A and Main Street.
+The village green, town offices, library, local schools, churches, historical society, and small businesses are located within this mixed use area of town.
+Some parcels within the town center have recently been rezoned for mixed use development that could include a combination of retail and residential uses.
+The mixed use overlay district is intended to accommodate traditional, pedestrian friendly mixed use development including multiuse buildings with commercial on the first floor and residential on the second floor, providing increased and varied housing types, and increasing businesses opportunities.
 Looking to the future, the town should continue to promote the town center as an active mixed-use hub and regulations should support this type of development that Pelham hopes to encourage.